Guitar chords

 3rd step: Learn other common chords

-You may only know these two chords, but you have already adopted the two most fundamentally parts of guitar chord playing: rhythmic strumming and switching between chords.
+You may only know these two chords, but you have already adopted the two most fundamental parts of guitar chord playing: rhythmic strumming and switching between chords.
 The goal is to do it with higher dexterity and with more chords.

 When expanding your chord knowledge, a recommendation is to start by looking at some easy open chords and learn the most common.
-In the end, your motivation will decide how large your stockpile of chords will be and how much your range of techniques to execute them with widen.
+In the end, your motivation will decide how large your stockpile of chords will be and how much your range of techniques to execute them will widen.

 For the intermediate guitar player

 Learning a new chord is always a good way to improve as a guitar player.
 Look around on this site and you will find several categories.
-Besides that, on Guitar-chord.org you also find articles, guides, lessons and ebooks.
+Besides that, on Guitar-chord.org, you also find articles, guides, lessons and ebooks.